 Your GTM account can manage multiple containers.
 A website or application is typically managed by one container.
-For example, we use two containers – one for our website and one for our Marketing Mix Calculator because they reside in different content management systems (CMS) and we wanted to be able to manage them separately.
+For example, we use two containers – one for our main website and one for our sub-domain because they reside in different systems and we wanted to be able to manage them separately.
 Another scenario where you might use separate containers is where you use marketing automation software (MAS).
-When you build a landing page in your MAS, which usually resides in a different CMS, you risk double-firing tags.
+When you build a landing page in your MAS, which usually resides in a different system, you risk double-firing tags.
 This scenario is where it becomes complicated and hard to explain, but here goes……

 - Create a new container for your MAS landing pages and manage the tags separately.

 The first solution is the easiest as you can manage all of your tags in one place, but it does mean that every tag – except for MAS – will fire on both CMS's.